lammps/lammps/doc/src/fix_rigid.rst

 Third, the *gravity* keyword should be used the with the ID of the :doc:`fix gravity <fix_gravity>` command as its argument.
-The rigid fixes will access gravity fix to extract the current direction of the gravity vector at each timestep (which can be static or dynamic).
+The rigid fixes will access the gravity fix to extract the current direction of the gravity vector at each timestep (which can be static or dynamic).
 A gravity force will then be applied to each rigid body at its center-of-mass position using its total mass.

 ----------